ArchipelagoMW/Archipelago/docs/network protocol.md

 {"operation": "add", "value": 12}
 ```

-The following operations can be applied to a datastorage key
+The following operations can be applied to a data storage key
 | Operation | Effect |
 | ------ | ----- |
 | replace | Sets the current value of the key to `value`. |